webpro-nl/knip/docs/writing-a-plugin.md

-# Writing Plugins
+# Writing a Plugin

-In this guide we are going to add a new plugin to Knip.
+In this guide we are going to write a new plugin for Knip.
 We'll be using "Cool Linter" as our example tool we create the plugin for.
 You can also follow along to create a new plugin directly.

 This document also serves as a reference to each of the exported values.